-The yellow line in the Total Monthly Power graph shows us available capacity in the power generation network.
+The yellow line in the Total Monthly Power graph shows us available capacity.
 The blue bars show us what we consumed.
 We can also see that the wind power contribution (brown Bars) was negligible.
-Power consumption was typically more than 12 Million Megawatt Hours.
-Wind power contribution was about 195 Mega Watt Hours per month.
+Power consumption was typically more than 12,000,000 Megawatt Hours.
+Wind power contribution was about 195,000 Mega Watt Hours per month.